mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation.md

 Follow the instructions for building from a tarball at [Installing libmongoc](http://mongoc.org/libmongoc/current/installing.html).

+Industry best practices and some regulations require the use of TLS 1.1 or newer.
+The MongoDB C Driver supports TLS 1.1 on Linux if OpenSSL is at least version 1.0.1.
+On OS X and Windows, the C Driver uses native TLS implementations that support TLS 1.1.

 If you need static C++ driver libraries and you are configuring the C driver with the `./configure` script, you must pass the `--enable-static` configure option when building libbson/libmongoc.